AngusClayton/OctoprintMonitor/README.md

 # OctoprintMonitor
 A minimal electron js app for monitoring (not controlling) key aspects of octoprint.
-Will notify the user when a print is about to complete.
+Will push notify the user when a print is about to complete.

+config file located `%appdata%/octoprintMonitor`

 did not include the node modules folder.